pashok3d/WotHub/README.md

 For a parsing part we use [wotreplay-parser](https://github.com/evido/wotreplay-parser) created by [Jan Temmerman](https://github.com/evido).
 * run `parser.py`

-Parsed data will appear in `/raw_data` folder in .json format.
+Parser reads replay files from `/replays` folder.
+Parsed data will appear in `/raw_data` folder in .json format for each replay.
 ### Preprocessing
 * run `preprocessor.py`

-Preprocessed data will appear in `/pro_data` folder in .csv format.
+It reads json files from `/raw_data` folder.
+Preprocessed data will appear in `/pro_data` folder in .csv format, accumulated for each map.

 ### Visualization
 Visualization consists in creating position density plot where high values represent most frequent players positions.
+> **Note: Heroku does not store csv files, so we load data from AWS S3 Server, instead of `/pro_data` folder.**

 We use streamlit for convenient manipulation.

 * `streamlit run .\web_visual.py` runs visualization on localhost

 Example: